-1. The hearing was called at 2:02 PM on 16 November 2022 via teleconference.
+1. The hearing was called at 11:15 AM on 11 April 2023 via teleconference.
 2. The applicant, [REDACTED], as represented by [REDACTED], hereinafter referred to as "the landlord", participated in the hearing.
 The respondent, [REDACTED], hereinafter referred to as "the tenant", did not participate in the hearing.
-3. An affidavit of service was provided by the landlord (L#1) confirming that the tenant was served by registered mail of the claim.
-A review of the tracking number provided (L#2) with the affidavit indicates that the package was not picked up by the tenant, however, subsection 42(6) of the Residential Tenancies Act considers items served by registered mail, to be served 5 days after the registered mail is sent.
-4. The details of the claim were presented as a month-to-month rental agreement that started on or about 01 March 2021.
-Current rent is set at \$880.00 a month and a security deposit in the amount of \$435.00 was collected.
-A copy of the written rental agreement was not provided.
+3. An affidavit of service was provided by the landlord (L#1) confirming that the tenant was served by registered mail of the claim on 15 March 2023.
+A review of the tracking number provided (L#2) with the affidavit indicates that the package was picked up on 23 March 2023.
+4. The details of the claim were presented as a "lease takeover" that started 01 October 2022 for which a copy of the rental agreement was provided (L#3).
+Current rent is set at \$800.00 a month and a security deposit in the amount of \$600.00 was said to have been paid by the tenant to the former tenant whose lease was taken over.
 5. In a proceeding under the Residential Tenancies Act, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 The standard of proof, in these proceedings, is referred to as the balance of probabilities which means the applicants have to establish that their account of events is more likely than not to have happened.